 ADHD

-One of our children, our son, deals with ADHD.
-These posts talk about our experience with him as he faces his challenges and what we've learned and would like to share to help others continue moving forward.
-Maybe our experiences can be of benefit to you.
+One of our children, our son, deals with ADHD, specifically inattentive ADHD.
+These posts talk about our experiences with him as he faces challenges.
+We also talk about what we've learned and would like to share to help others continue moving forward.
+It hasn't been easy, but we hope that our experiences can be of use to you.

 • ADHD